Janet Giesselman

 Retired President & General Manager, Dow Oil & Gas

-Ms. Giesselman is an experienced public company director who has previously held a number of senior leadership positions for The Dow Chemical Company, from 2001 to 2010, including President and General Manager of Dow Oil & Gas, Business Vice President of Dow Latex, and as a Vice President of Dow AgroSciences.
-From 1981 to 2001, Ms. Giesselman held sales, marketing, and strategic planning roles at Rohm and Haas Company, a specialty and performance materials company, including Regional Business Director, Agricultural, from 1998 to 2001.
-Ms. Giesselman has served on the board of directors of McCain Foods Ltd., a privately held global supplier of French fries, since June 2014; Twin Disc, Inc., a public company provider of power transmissions for marine, oil & gas and industrial uses, since June 2015; and Ag Growth International, Inc., a public company leading manufacturer of grain handling, storage and conditioning equipment, since 2013, and was appointed chair of its board of directors effective May 2023.
-Ms. Giesselman previously served on the board of directors of GCP Applied Technologies Inc., a global provider of construction products, from May 2020 until it was acquired by Saint-Gobain in September 2022; Avicanna Inc., a leader in innovative biopharmaceutical advances from June 2019 to May 2021, and OMNOVA Solutions Inc., a global provider of emulsion polymers, specialty chemicals and decorative & functional surfaces, from March 2015 until it was acquired by Synthomer in April 2020.
+Ms. Giesselman held a number of senior leadership positions for The Dow Chemical Company, from 2001 to 2010, including president and general manager of Dow Oil & Gas, from 2007 to 2010, business vice president of Dow Latex, from 2006 to 2007, and as a vice president of Dow AgroSciences, from 2001 to 2006, including leading strategy and regulatory affairs.
+From 1981 to 2001, Ms. Giesselman worked in a variety of sales, marketing, and strategic planning roles at Rohm and Haas Company, a specialty and performance materials company, including regional business director, agricultural division, from 1998 to 2001.
+Ms. Giesselman has served on the board of directors of McCain Foods Ltd., a privately held multinational manufacturer of frozen potato products, since June 2014; and Twin Disc, Inc., a global provider of power transmissions for marine, oil and gas, and industrial uses, since June 2015.
+Ms. Giesselman previously served as chair of the board of directors of Ag Growth International, Inc., a leading manufacturer of grain handling, storage and conditioning equipment, from May 2023 until her retirement from the Ag Growth board in May 2025, where she had been a director since 2013.
+Ms. Giesselman also previously served on the boards of GCP Applied Technologies Inc., a global provider of construction products and technologies, from May 2020 until it was acquired by Saint-Gobain in September 2022; Avicanna Inc., a leader in innovative biopharmaceutical advances using cannabinoid-based products, from June 2019 to May 2021; and OMNOVA Solutions Inc., a global provider of emulsion polymers, specialty chemicals and decorative & functional surfaces, from March 2015 until it was acquired by Synthomer plc in April 2020.
 Ms. Giesselman joined Corteva’s Board in March 2021.

 Contact Us